arackaf/mongo-graphql-starter/README.md

 # mongo-graphql-starter

-**Warning - this project is extremely young and still rough around the edges.
-Don't use it for any kind of serious production use.**

 This utility will scaffold a basic GraphQL schema and resolvers, with filters working out of the box, based on metadata you enter about your Mongo db.

 The idea is to auto-generate the mundane, repetative boilerplate needed for a graphQL endpoint, then get out of your way, leaving you to code your odd or advanced edge cases as needed.